 Frequently Asked Questions

 Please review the frequently asked questions below.
-If you don’t find the answer to your question, feel free to contact our new patient coordinator via email, or set up a FREE phone consultation.
+If you don’t find the answer to your question, feel free to contact our new patient coordinator via email, or set up a FREE discovery call.

 1. Do the doctors treat children and men as well as women?

 Yes!
 We do full service outpatient family practice including care of men, women and teens age 8 and over.
-Our provider staff includes two Board Certified Family Medicine physicians and a Certified Physician Assistant.
+Our provider staff includes 3 board Certified Family Physicians.

 2. How long before I can get an appointment?